Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

 Schools are allocated Sport Premium funding from the DfE (£19,240 plus £9,020 carried over from the last academic year).
 This has been budgeted to provide the following:

 Howitt Primary Community School allocate a budget of £9500 to Amber Valley School Sport Partnership (AVSSP) for the comprehensive AVSSP coaching and Extended Services Package, this comprises of a high quality Sports Teacher for one and a half days per week for the full academic year.
 The school also allocates £1000 towards affiliation to the school sports partnership which gains entry to all competitions, Bikeability and other opportunities which can be found at http://www.avssp.co.uk/.
 The school also allocates £1800 to Mrs Wood for her role within Physical Education at Howitt Primary.
 Mrs Wood’s duties are as follows, arranging after school clubs, leading breakfast club and lunch time club activities and carrying out secretarial work.

 - This delegation of funds to schools has given Howitt Primary Community School the opportunity to implement high quality sport and PE education in the school setting.

 - The quality of our PE provision in our school has continued to improve year on year this is monitored and evidenced through rigorous quality assurance.
 But also by the increase in pupil engagement and the school’s engagement with competitions which have resulted in very successful outcomes.

-- The school has a PE Curriculum Lead (Mr Sinclair) and one sports coordinator (Mrs Wood).
-Our Sports’ Teacher from AVSSP is Mr Smith who is a qualified PE Specialist.
+- The school has two PE Curriculum Leads (Mr Wylie and Miss Beard) and one sports coordinator (Mrs Wood).
+Our Sports’ Teacher from AVSSP is Mr Otton who is a qualified PE Specialist.

 - All coaching and PE lessons are in line with national and Ofsted standards.

-- Mr Smith works alongside teaching and support staff modelling good practice.
+- Mr Otton works alongside teaching and support staff modelling good practice.